Frequently asked questions

 Where can I buy tickets?

-Single trip tickets will be sold on all buses from each park-and-ride.
+Single trip tickets will be sold on all buses.
 Passengers are able to pay their fare when boarding the bus using cash only (no bills larger than $20).
 Passengers without exact change will be issued a fare credit to be used on Bustang fare only.
 No change will be dispensed for onboard fare purchases.
-Advance tickets and ticket packages can be purchased in the "Fares and Tickets" tab of the Bustang website and via the Bustang mobile app (available in the Apple Store and the Google Play Store).
-Passengers who purchase a ticket online will receive an email receipt with a ticket barcode, which they should print and present when boarding the bus.
+Advance tickets and ticket packages can be purchased via the “JustRide Bustang” mobile app (available in the apple store and the google play store).
 Passengers purchasing through the Bustang mobile app will have a ticket barcode in the app.
-Please do NOT activate this ticket until you are boarding the bus (ticket will expire within 30 minutes of activation).
+Please do not activate this ticket until you are boarding the bus (ticket will expire within 30 minutes of activation).
 There will be no physical tickets issued for the mobile app.
+Ticket reservations for Bustang’s special services (RamsRoute, Estes Park, Bustang to Broncos, Snowstang) are available on those individual service pages.

 Can I reserve a seat in advance?

 Seat reservations are not available on Bustang.
 Reliability is key to customers being satisfied with the service and returning to use it again and again.
 The overload issue has been a particular concern for inter-state bus services, with widely-spaced departure times.
 As a public transit & commuter service, the closely spaced departure times for Bustang allow the service to accommodate passengers more easily.
 Bustang service also has spare buses on the route which can be deployed to meet peaks in customer demands.
-RamsRoute ticket purchases do guarantee a seat, only for the weekend shown on the ticket.
+Ramsroute and Bustang to Broncos ticket purchases do guarantee a seat, only for the weekend shown on the ticket.

 Can I cancel my trip after ticket purchase?

 Cancellations for refund will not be accepted for Bustang service.
-Bustang’s regular tickets will be valid for up to 1-year from purchase date and can be used on any Bustang trip of the same cost within that 1-year period.
+Bustang’s “justride bustang” mobile app tickets will be valid for up to 6 months from purchase date and can be used on any Bustang trip of the same cost within that 6-month period.
 Once a ticket has been used the designated number of times (whether 1, 10, 20 or 40) the ticket is no longer valid, regardless of the expiration date.
-Bustang’s RamsRoute tickets are valid only during the weekend listed on the ticket.
+Ticket reservations for Bustang’s special services (RamsRoute, Estes Park, Bustang to Broncos, Snowstang) are available on those individual service pages.
+Those tickets are only valid on the reserved service date and cannot be cancelled.
+Reserved tickets can be changed to a new date by calling or emailing customer service prior to your trip date.

 How do I download the Bustang mobile app?
 What kind of services/information will it provide?

-The Bustang mobile app is available for download in at the Apple App Store for iPhone devices and in the Google Play Store for Android devices.
+The Bustang mobile app is available for download in at the Apple App store for iPhone devices and in the Google Play store for Android devices.
 This app provides schedule and fare information, and allows for in-app ticket purchases.
-Mobile tickets may not transfer properly to new mobile devices.
-If you have a new mobile phone or tablet and cannot load prior ticket purchases, please call us at 800-900-3011 with your ticket purchase information.

-For information on RamsRoute, please refer to the website’s RamsRoute page.
+For information on Snowstang, RamsRoute, or Bustang to Broncos, please refer to those website pages.

 Can I transfer to Bustang service from my existing bus service provider?

-Can I use Bustang service for travel within my Metro Area?
+Can I use Bustang for travel within my metro area?

 Does Bustang go to Denver International Airport (DIA)?